[Webinar] How Talkdesk Runs Enterprise-Grade OpenTofu with Spacelift

 aws iam fundamentals

-Key Points
+Key points

-• Aim for least privilege permissions by granting only the permissions that are necessary for users and services to fulfill their tasks.
+• Aim for least privilege permissions by granting only the permissions necessary for users and services to fulfill their tasks.
 This can help minimize the risk of unauthorized access and prevent accidental modifications to your resources.

 • Focus on the separation of duties by creating customized roles that grant permissions for specific or limited tasks.
 By avoiding broad permissions or roles that are applied to multiple tasks, you can help minimize the risk of unauthorized access and prevent accidental modifications to your resources.